SiaFoundation/siad/modules/renter/contractor/README.md

   subsystem](#allowance-subsystem) when setting the allowance to stop and restart contract maintenance with the new allowance settings in place.
+- `callNotifyDoubleSpend` is a Contract Maintenance call used by the watchdog to indicate that a contract is double-spent and triggers actions from the Contractor.

 ### Outbound Complexities
 - `callInitRecoveryScan` in the [Recovery subsystem](#recovery-subsystem) is